steveh250/MAF/README.md

  - [X] Add RAG (Chroma) for input data to ground questions.
  - [X] Add Word document creation to store output.
  - [X] Pass files in as parameters (with defaults).
+ - [X] Try larger Qwen models (14b runs just fine - needed context window modified).
+ - [X] Improved prompts to sure overlap (got better responses).
+ - [ ] Built version to extract RFP contents into JSON and then loop through the individual JSON sections and develop responses (replicates what I do manually with GenAI's), all consolidated into a final word document.

 ### Phase 2 - Enhancements
  - Improve prompts (looking at the reasoning output it seems like the prompt maybe confusing - which allso leads to lots of LLM time and a slow down in the process - can see the number and duration of LLM interactions from the Ollama logs).
- 	- _Generator_: Clear up the confusing overlap between Instructions and Prompt
- 	- _Generator_: Try processing one question at a time (given a very small context window this might improve and increase the text we get back in response to each requirement or question) - as would a larger model + context window.
-  		- If unable to do this within a prompt, use the LLM to extract the questions, save into an array and loop through each question with the model answering the questions one at a time.
- - Try larger Qwen models (qwen3:14b is also 4bit quantized,Q4_K_M, it should be able to be run in about 8GB with about 22GB needed for any decent context window size, qwen3:30b may be a bit too large with any large enough context window, although I suspect we will get a better quality RFP respnse from this larger model).
+ - Try larger Qwen models - qwen3:30b may be a bit too large with any large enough context window, although I suspect we will get a better quality RFP respnse from this larger model).
  - Add conversational, multi-turn (this doesn't fit the factory model but would be fun - would be more suited to an interactive solution).
  - Automate: Develop cron shell script to monitor folder for PDF's, process the PDF and generate response (whether that is drafting a response or assessing a rubric).
  - Add email support to send out the responses by email.